LilianBoulard/Que-faire-a-Paris/README.md

 This project uses a NoSQL database to get the ParisOpenData `que-faire-a-paris-` dataset.
 Source: https://opendata.paris.fr/explore/dataset/que-faire-a-paris-/information/

-Note: due to privacy conerns, the server's address is not hard-coded, but referenced by the environment variable `QFAP_SERVER`.
+Note: due to privacy concerns, the server's address is not hard-coded, but referenced by the environment variable `QFAP_SERVER`.

-It uses Flask for the front-end.

-Flask also uses an environment variable named `QFAP_SECRET`.
+It uses Flask for the front-end, which uses another environment variable named `QFAP_SECRET`.

 ## Build